2017 Fantasy Football Mock Draft: 4-Round Simulation with Notable Picks

 Houston Texans wide receiver DeAndre Hopkins was going in the first or second round of fantasy drafts this time last year after an incredible 2015 season in which he caught 111 passes for 1,521 yards and 11 touchdowns.

-Naturally, expectations were quite high in 2016, but he never found a connection with new signal-caller Brock Osweiler, who struggled in his one year in Houston.
+Naturally, expectations were quite high in 2016, but he never found a connection with new signal-caller Brock Osweiler, who struggled during his one year in Houston.
 Hopkins ended up having a down year by his standards (78 receptions, 954 yards, four touchdowns).

-In fairness to Hopkins, it seems like he plays with a new quarterback every half season, so it's remarkable that he's still able to produce as much as he has in his first few years in the league.
+In fairness to Hopkins, it seems like he plays with a new quarterback every half-season, so it's remarkable he's still been able to produce as much as he has in his first few years in the league.
 The talent is clearly there.
 It's just a matter of whether Hopkins has the chemistry with his quarterback.

-That might be the case this year, as Hopkins gave a loud and clear endorsement to Tom Savage, who will start Week 1 for the Texans.
+That might be the case this year, as Hopkins gave a Dan Graziano of ESPN.com-reported loud-and-clear endorsement to Tom Savage, who will start Week 1 for the Texans.

 Fantasy players are likely down on Hopkins after last year's disappointing performance, but his upside is spectacular.
 Grabbing him in the third round is a steal, let alone the fourth, which was the case in this mock.